 Let’s have a look-

 1. What is the WordPress SEO guide for beginners is for?

 This SEO guide is an introduction to the basics of SEO.
-If you follow the basics I have mentioned you will surely be visible and get traffic from the search engines.
+If you follow the basics I have mentioned you will surely be visible and get traffic from search engines.

 2. Can I learn SEO by myself?

 Self-education is the best education.
 You can learn SEO by reading useful blog content related to SEO or by watching videos on YouTube.
-But Matt is my favorite.
+But Matt is my favourite.

 3. Which SEO plugin is best for WordPress?

 There are tons of SEO plugins out there.
-Yoast SEO plugin is my all-time favorite.
+A Yoast SEO plugin is my all-time favourite.